Understanding The Tumor Board: Approach to Cancer Care

-In a conventional set-up, a patient will have to bear the responsibility of moving from one specialist to another, explaining case history, treatment received so far, test undergone etc. An already overwhelmed cancer patient and their caregivers may find this exercise quite taxing and also lack the expertise to handle the case.
-Additionally this approach of “one specialist at a time” leaves no room for a structured engagement between the various specialists to discuss the case in a comprehensive manner.
+In a conventional set-up, a patient will have to bear the responsibility of moving from one specialist to another, explaining case history, treatment received so far, test undergone, etc. An already overwhelmed cancer patient and their caregivers may find this exercise quite taxing and also lack the expertise to handle the case.
+Additionally this approach of “one specialist at a time” leaves no room for structured engagement between the various specialists to discuss the case in a comprehensive manner.

-It is being increasingly realized among the medical fraternity that a multi-disciplinary approach to cancer treatment, improves medical management and presents new standard of care for diagnosis and treatment planning.
+It is being increasingly realized among the medical fraternity that a multi-disciplinary approach to cancer treatment, improves medical management and presents a new standard of care for diagnosis and treatment planning.
 This approach is facilitated through the tumor board.

 The purpose is to approve in consensus with all specialists the quality of care and to ensure that the cancer patient has access to the best and current treatment in cancer management.
-During our meetings we diligently review all the patient images, pathology reports etc and discuss the treatment plan and diagnosis.
+During our meetings, we diligently review all the patient images, pathology reports, etc and discuss the treatment plan and diagnosis.

-1. Improved Patient care
+- Improved Patient care

-2. Staging Accuracy
+- Staging Accuracy

-4. Improved communication
+- Improved communication

-5. Cost-effective care
+- Cost-effective care

-6. Improved clinical and patient satisfaction
+- Improved clinical and patient satisfaction

 The Cytecare Tumor Board Advantage:

-1. Cytecare Cancer Hospitals are committed to upholding the best global standards and treatment guidelines.
+- Cytecare Cancer Hospitals are committed to upholding the best global standards and treatment guidelines.

 Cytecare’s Tumor Board Members:

-3. A pathologist is a doctor who closely studies the cause and development of a disease.
+- A pathologist is a doctor who closely studies the cause and development of a disease.
 They specialize in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose the progress or stages of cancer in a patient.

-4. Radiologists are medical doctors (MDs) or doctors of osteopathic medicine (DOs) who specialize in diagnosing and treating diseases like cancer using medical imaging techniques, such as x-rays, computed tomography (CT), magnetic resonance imaging (MRI), nuclear medicine, positron emission tomography (PET) and ultrasound.
+- Radiologists are medical doctors (MDs) or doctors of osteopathic medicine (DOs) who specialize in diagnosing and treating diseases like cancer using medical imaging techniques, such as x-rays, computed tomography (CT), magnetic resonance imaging (MRI), nuclear medicine, positron emission tomography (PET) and ultrasound.

-6. Pain and palliative care expert is a physician with special training in evaluation, diagnosis, and treatment of all different types of pain, including pain from cancer and associated treatments.
+- Pain and palliative care expert is a physician with special training in evaluation, diagnosis, and treatment of all different types of pain, including pain from cancer and associated treatments.
 The expert may not necessarily focus on the cause of the ailment as a way to eliminate pain and rather look to make the patient as comfortable as possible.
 Pain management experts at Cytecare always co-ordinate with other doctors on the case to ensure that there is no conflict of medication prescribed.
 This ensures that the patient’s treatment is not hindered or jeopardized in any way.